Azure/GPT-RAG/docs/MANUAL_INSTALLATION.md

         - Storage Account (Documents) Private Endpoint

 11. **Permissions**
     - Assign permissions to the Managed Identities of various components in Azure.
+In each item, sample commands are provided to assign these roles; please use them by replacing the variables with the values specific to your environment.

     - **Storage Account**
-        - Assign Storage Account "Storage Blob Data Reader" role to the Managed Identities of these services:
+        - Assign Storage Account "Storage Blob Data Reader" role to the Frontend App Service Managed Identity.
-            - Frontend App Service
-            - Data Ingestion Function App
-        - Sample command:
         ```
         az role assignment create \
             --assignee $principalId \